ishsi25/NeuroMusical.github.io/_posts/2024-06-08-Linguistics.md

   - phonemes
   - semantics
 ---
+## Introduction and Overview
+The information presented here has been generated using advanced artificial intelligence technologies, with human oversight and refinement of the results.
 ## Language Acquisition
   - examines how children acquire language skills
   - phonology (sounds), syntax (grammar), semantics (meaning), and pragmatics (social use of language).